lowlight-ua/dos-pesos/docs/usage.md

 **On the IoT thing machine:**

-This section describes how to create a temporary Thing for testing purposes.
+This section describes how to create a temporary Thing to test the connection to the Greengrass core.

 * Install Python and Pip.
 * Install the AWS IoT Device SDK v2 for Python: